-- Depressive disorder, characterized by five or more of the following:
+- Depressive disorder with five or more of the following:

-- Bipolar disorder, characterized by three or more of the following:
+- Bipolar disorder with three or more of the following:

 AND PART B

-- Extreme limitation of one, or marked limitation of two, of the following areas of mental functioning:
+- Extreme limitation of one, or marked limitation of two, of the following areas of mental function:

 OR PART C

-- Your mental disorder in this listing category is “serious and persistent;” that is, you have a medically documented history of the existence of the disorder over a period of at least 2 years, and there is evidence of both:
+- Your mental disorder in this listing category is “serious and persistent;” that is, you have a medical history of the existence of the disorder over a period of at least 2 years, and there is evidence of both:

-- Medical treatment, mental health therapy, psychosocial support, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental disorder; and
+- Medical treatment, mental health therapy, social support, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental disorder; and

 - Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life.

-To qualify for benefits, you need to be working with a psychologist or psychiatrist to manage your illness.
+To qualify for benefits, you need to be working with a psychologist or mental health doctor to manage your illness.
 Your psychologist needs to explain that your symptoms are so severe that you cannot hold down a basic job.

 THE MEDICAL EXPERT AT YOUR HEARING

 At your hearing, there may be a medical expert who gives testimony as to whether your bipolar disorder meets or equals listing 12.04.
-You can learn more about medical expert testimony here.
+You can learn more about medical expert testimony.

-Usually, the medical expert gives testimony in person at your hearing.
+Usually, the medical expert gives testimony in person.
 However, they may also testify by video or by telephone.
 It is also possible for an ME to answer written questions after the hearing.
-These are interrogatories.
-They are sent after the hearing.
-Interrogatories require review and you might need to file objections.
+The questions are sent after the hearing.
+These require review and you might need to file objections.
 If you do not know how to do this, then hire an attorney.
 Do not make the mistake of not preparing for the medical expert.

-The ALJ will ask the ME to talk about the severity your bipolar disorder.
+The ALJ will ask the ME to talk about how severe your bipolar disorder symptoms are and how they effect your daily activity.
 The ME will do so and also cite to the record to show the judge if the medical evidence supports your severe mental symptoms.
 Finally, the ME will testify as to whether or not your condition meets or equals an SSA listing.

 Additionally, the ME can testify about your residual functional capacity (RFC).
 The ME’s testimony will be based on your medical records.
-Your RFC is important because if you do not meet or equal a listing, then the vocational expert will use your RFC to determine if you can work.
+Your RFC is important because if you do not meet or equal a listing, then the VE will use your RFC to determine if you can work.

 USE YOUR RESIDUAL FUNCTIONAL CAPACITY IF YOU DO NOT MEET LISTING 12.04

-If you do not meet listing 12.04, it is still possible to obtain benefits by using your residual functional capacity (RFC).
-Once the SSA determines that you do not meet or equal the listing, then they must examine your mental residual functional capacity (MRFC).
-The judge will determine your RFC and ask hypothetical questions to a vocational expert.
-The vocational expert testifies whether someone like you can or cannot work.
-Learn more about vocational expert testimony here.
+If you do not meet listing 12.04, it is still possible to obtain benefits by using your RFC.
+Once the SSA determines that you do not meet or equal the listing, then they must examine your mental RFC.
+The judge will determine your RFC and ask questions to a vocational expert (VE).
+The VE testifies whether someone with your issues can or cannot work.
+Learn more about VE testimony.